1518 Barton Springs Road

 Shady Grove is right down the block and is another long-time Austin haunt, where they serve up “Austin-inspired home-cooking, cocktails, sunshine and smiles.”
 They also offer live music on weekends with their “Unplugged at the Grove Music Series.”

-Links to what others say about Pecan Grove:
+What others say about Pecan Grove:

 Austin Chronicle: Best of Austin 2011 – Best Trailer Park